Immigrant-DE logoEmigrantDE

 12/25/2021, 1:50:17 PM

 I want to tell you about my first Christmas in this country.
 I moved from Russia a month before the holiday.
-That is, besides the fact that as a Russian I wasn't planning to celebrate it, I wouldn't have anyone to celebrate it with.
+That is, in addition to the fact that as a Russian I wasn't planning to celebrate it anyway, I wouldn't have anyone to celebrate with.
 But my friend Nadine invited me to her parents' house.
-I think Germans, if someone stays alone for Christmas, will definitely invite them over.
-So I first went to a party in Munich, and then we all headed together to a village, to the friend's parents.
-First, on December 23, we went to church to listen to Christmas carols, and everyone could participate: on all the seats there were booklets with the lyrics.
+I think Germans, if someone stays alone for Christmas, definitely invite them over.
+So I first went to a party in Munich, and then we all headed together to a village to Nadine's parents' house.
+First, on December 23, we went to church to listen to Christmas carols, and everyone could participate: there were books with the lyrics on all the seats.
 The next day, on Christmas Eve, we went to church again.
-On that day children performed a nativity play, just like in the movies—imagine that?
+On that day the children performed a nativity play, just like in the movies, can you imagine?
 And I saw it live for the first month and a half in the new country.
-Also on Christmas Eve, usually they organize a festive dinner, and this confuses even those who have lived here for years.
-After all, Christmas is the 25th, but they “celebrate” it on December 24.
-Such dinners often include a variety of raw meat, poultry, fish, vegetables, and cheese is a must.
+Also on Christmas Eve, they usually organize a festive dinner, and this confuses even those who have been living here for years.
+After all, Christmas is on the 25th, but they "celebrate" it on December 24.
+Such dinners often include various raw meats, poultry, fish, vegetables and cheese.
 And in the center of the table they place the king – raclette.
-It’s a two-tier pan, with a grill on top and small individual pans below where you can put already cooked vegetables or meat, cover with cheese and let it melt.
-Remembering how my mom, during holidays, would start cooking days in advance, and even when everyone was already seated, she would still run from the kitchen to the living room, I grew to love the very concept of raclette.
-Even though the holiday days off are only December 25 and 26, people usually take vacations until the New Year.
-And during this time begin the familiar visits to relatives/family friends/neighbors, etc. I was also invited to go around to all the relatives.
-And on the last day I spent, trying to communicate in my imperfect German with people who spoke a strong Bavarian dialect, telling again and again the same story about our acquaintance with Nadine during our study abroad. #holidays
+It's a two-tier pan, with a grill on top and small individual pans below, into which you can put already cooked vegetables or meat, cover with cheese and let it melt.
+Remembering how my mom used to start cooking days in advance, and when everyone was already sitting, she would still run from the kitchen to the living room, I grew to love the very concept of raclette.
+Even though the holiday is officially on the 25th and 26th of December, people usually take vacation until the New Year.
+And during this time begin the well-known rounds of visiting relatives, family friends, neighbors, etc. I was also invited to go with them to meet all the relatives.
+And the last day I spent trying to communicate in my nonexistent German with people who had a strong Bavarian dialect, telling again and again the same story about our meeting Nadine during our exchange studies. #holidays